 Indoor meetings are held from October to March (excluding December) on the fourth Monday of the month.
 The venue is The Methodist Church Hall, Watling Street, Church Stretton [MAP] and meetings commence at 7:30 p.m.
 The postcode for the hall location is SY6 7BG.
 Admission is free to members: non members are very welcome (admission £2, including refreshments).

 Indoor Meeting Programme

-There is just one meeting left for the 2017-18 season (see below).
-However, most of the 2018-19 season have been finalised and a start has been made on the 2019-20 season.
+Speakers for the 2018-19 season have been finalised and a start has been made on the 2019-20 season.
 Why not put these dates in your calendar now to avoid missing these instructive and entertaining presentations?